Three Best Practices to Prevent Identity Fraud

 These malicious links may ask you to enter in valuable pieces of information, or may trigger a malware download.
 Either way, the goal is to trick you into turning over information tied to your digital identity.
 As outlined by the examples above, cybercriminals want these data points to fill out forms and use services in your name.
 By falling for a phishing scheme, you are unknowingly giving them all the information they need.

-The best course of action is to ignore any emails, texts, or social media messages that come from senders who you don’t recognize.
+Moving forward, ignore any emails, texts, or social media messages that come from senders who you don’t recognize.
 You can’t click on a bad link if you delete the message in the first place.

 Protect your identity everyday